Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Broader justification for Fisher randomization test

 The following theorem shows that the original Fisher randomization test, designed only for testing sharp null hypotheses, can also be valid for testing certain bounded null hypotheses.

-\begin{theorem} (a) If the test statistic $t(\cdot, \cdot)$ is either differential increasing or effect increasing, then for any constant $\bm{\delta} \in \mathbb{R}^n$, the corresponding randomization $p$-value $p_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control} for the sharp null $H_{\bm{\delta}}$ in \eqref{eq:null_delta} is also valid for testing the bounded null $H_{\vecle\bm{\delta}}$ in \eqref{eq:null_less_delta}, i.e., under $H_{\vecle\bm{\delta}}$, $ \Pr(p_{\bm{Z}, \bm{\delta}} \le \alpha ) \le \alpha $ for any $\alpha \in [0,1]$. (b) If the test statistic $t(\cdot, \cdot)$ is differential increasing, or it is both effect increasing and distribution free, then for any possible assignment $\bm{z} \in \mathcal{Z}$, the corresponding randomization $p$-value $p_{\bm{z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control}, viewed as a function of $\bm{\delta}\in \mathbb{R}^n$, is monotone increasing, i.e., $ p_{\bm{z}, \bm{\delta}} \le p_{\bm{z}, \overline{\bm{\delta}}} $ for any $\bm{\delta} \vecle \overline{\bm{\delta}}$. \end{theorem}
+\begin{theorem} (a) If the test statistic $t(\cdot, \cdot)$ is either differential increasing or effect increasing, then for any constant $\bm{\delta} \in \mathbb{R}^n$, the corresponding randomization $p$-value $p_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control} for the sharp null $H_{\bm{\delta}}$ in \eqref{eq:null_delta} is also valid for testing the bounded null $H_{\vecle\bm{\delta}}$ in \eqref{eq:null_less_delta}, i.e., under $H_{\vecle\bm{\delta}}$, $ \Pr(p_{\bm{Z}, \bm{\delta}} \le \alpha ) \le \alpha $ for any $\alpha \in (0,1)$. (b) If the test statistic $t(\cdot, \cdot)$ is differential increasing, or it is both effect increasing and distribution free, then for any possible assignment $\bm{z} \in \mathcal{Z}$, the corresponding randomization $p$-value $p_{\bm{z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control}, viewed as a function of $\bm{\delta}\in \mathbb{R}^n$, is monotone increasing, i.e., $ p_{\bm{z}, \bm{\delta}} \le p_{\bm{z}, \overline{\bm{\delta}}} $ for any $\bm{\delta} \vecle \overline{\bm{\delta}}$. \end{theorem}

-From Theorem \ref{thm:null_broader_monotone_control}(a), when the test statistic satisfies certain properties, the rejection of $H_{\bm{\delta}}$ also implies that there exists at least one unit $i$ whose treatment effect is larger than $\delta_i$.
+From Theorem \ref{thm:null_broader_monotone_control}(a), the rejection of $H_{\bm{\delta}}$ also implies that there exists at least one unit $i$ whose treatment effect is larger than $\delta_i$.
 For the usual null $H_{c \bm{1}}$ of additive treatment effect $c$ for some $c \in \mathbb{R}$, the rejection of $H_{c \bm{1}}$ then implies that there exists at least one unit whose treatment effect is larger than $c$.
 Furthermore, Theorem \ref{thm:null_broader_monotone_control}(a) also holds for general assignment mechanisms beyond BRE and CRE, such as blocking \citep{Miratrix2013} or rerandomization \citep{rerand2012, asymrerand}.